thigoai/monoframe/README.md

 # monoframe

-A transparent window that applies real-time image processing to whatever is on your screen — built for learning and experimenting with OpenCV.
+A transparent window that applies real-time image processing to whatever is on your screen.

+Built for learning and experimenting with OpenCV.

 ## Installation